tolgadevsec/PHP-Security-Cheatsheet/README.md

 ```
 expose_php = off
 ```
+# Insecure Password Storage and Hashing
+It should be needless to say that passwords should never be stored in clear text.
+The best practice is to store the hash value of the password instead.
+PHP provides a built-in function for this purpose which is called `password_hash`.

 # Insecure Random Values
 ### Pseudo-Random Bytes
 The [random_bytes](https://secure.php.net/manual/en/function.random-bytes.php) functions generates an arbitrary length string of pseudo-random bytes which are secure for cryptographic use.